donaldmusgrove/gibbS/README.md

 # gibbS

-The aim of gibbS is to provide functionality for randomly sampling Gibbs.
+The aim of gibbS is to provide functionality within R for randomly sampling Gibbs.

 Key feature: